snac-cooperative/technical-docs/tat_requirements/co-op_background.md

 #### Documentation

+System documentation is in http://gitlab.iath.virginia.edu in markdown files.

 Every aspect of the system requires documentation.
 Most visible to the public is the user interface for discovery.
 Maintenance will be complicated, and our processes are somewhat novel, so this will need to be extensive, well illustrated with screenshots, and carefully tested.

 Documentation intended for developers might be somewhat sparse by comparison, but will be critical to the on-going software development process.
 All the databases, operating system, httpd and other servers need complete documentation of installation, configuration, deployment, starting, stopping, and emergency procedures.

-It is probably wise to choose a wiki-like documentation system at the outset of the project.